Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Add Namespace
 ^^^^^^^^^^^^^

-Add a namespace to the NetHSM.
+Add a Namespace to the NetHSM.

-*R-Administrator* users can already create new accounts in the namespace before it is created.
+*R-Administrator* users can already create new accounts in the Namespace before it is created.
-After the creation, only *N-Administrator* users can manage the accounts in the namespace.
+After the creation, only *N-Administrator* users can manage the users in the Namespace.
-The creation and usage of keys in the namespace is only possible after it has been added.
+The creation and usage of keys in the Namespace is only possible after it has been added.

 .. note::
    The NetHSM assigns a random user ID if none is specified.

-A namespace can be added as follows.
+A Namespace can be added as follows.

 .. tabs::
    .. tab:: nitropy